 In August 2016, following a 60-drill hole exploration program, Coro announced the new discovery at Marimaca.

-- 51% interest earned with a $125k payment together with completion of a NI43-101 resource estimate and engineering study that demonstrates the technical and economic feasibility of producing a minimum of 1.5ktpy Cu cathode by August 6th 2018 at Coro’s cost.
+- 51% interest earned with a $125,000 payment together with completion of a NI43-101 resource estimate and engineering study that demonstrates the technical and economic feasibility of producing a minimum of 1,500 tonnes per year of copper cathode by August 6th 2018 at Coro’s cost.

 - The owner’s interest will comprise a 15% interest free carried to commencement of commercial production and a 10% participating interest subject to dilution.
-The owners at their election may request Coro to loan them the equity portion corresponding to their 10% interest, if any, recoverable by Coro from 100% of the project’s free cash flow after debt repayments
+The owners at their election may request Coro to loan them the equity portion corresponding to their 10% interest, if any, recoverable by Coro from 100% of the project’s free cash flow after debt repayments.

 - Coro retains a first right of refusal